SE-Stuttgart/riot/server/README.md

-# R-IOT Web Application

-This is the web application for the R-IOT project.
+# RioT Server

 ## IDE Setup (Eclipse)

 ### Prerequisites

-- install the lates JDK8 from Oracle
+- Everything in ../README.md
-- download and unpack the application server Glassfish 4.1 (Java e 7 Full Platform)  from https://glassfish.java.net/download.html
+- Download and unpack the application server Glassfish 4.1 (Java e 7 Full Platform) from https://glassfish.java.net/download.html
-- clone the git repository

 ### Plugins
-Install the following plugins from the eclipse marketplace if not installed already:
+Install the following plugins from the Eclipse Marketplace if not installed already:

-- maven integration for Eclipse
 - Glassfish Tools plugin
-- Checkstyle Plug-in

-### Import the Maven project
-- make sure the JDK8 is configured in the *installed JREs* section of the Eclipse preferences
-- Open the import dialog via File->Import->
-- select `Maven->Existing Maven Projects` and click *next*
-- select the folder with the cloned repository as root directory and click *finish*

 ### Configure the application server